THE RULES & REGULATIONS OF ORIGINAL SPEEDWAY PARK

 FKA carburetors are legal

-All weights on kart must be painted white with the kart’s racing number on each weight.
+All weights on the kart must be painted white with the kart’s racing number on each weight.
 The weight must be securely bolted to the kart frame or the seat.
-Weight may NOT be bolted or tied to the kart body work.
+Weight may NOT be bolted or tied to the kart bodywork.

 Numbers must be displayed on all four sides of the kart.
-The numbers must be in contrasting color and be visible for scoring purposes.
-If the scorekeeper cannot read your numbers you will not be scored.
+The numbers must be in contrasting colors and be visible for scoring purposes.
+If the scorekeeper cannot read your numbers, you will not be scored.